-We actively promote monitoring at the first level within the classroom, pupils are closely supervised when accessing the internet and the carousel system of teaching ensures there are regular check-ins when working independently.
+We actively promote monitoring at the first level within the classroom.
+Pupils are closely supervised when accessing the Internet and the carousel system of teaching ensures there are regular check-ins when working independently.

-All computers with the school connect to our WAN which is provided and managed by Evolving Networks.
-The firewall and filtering system is a product called Fortinet and is hosted by independent school specialist MSPLab.
+All devices within the school connect to our WAN which is provided and managed by Evolving Networks.
+The network firewall and filtering system is a product called Fortinet and is hosted by independent school specialist MSPLab.
 Our school network uses Office 365 and Entra for user authentication.
-Microsoft Defender is present on all Windows devices which adds another layer of filtering when those devices are off-site (select staff).
+Microsoft Defender is present on all Windows devices which adds another layer of security and filtering when those devices are off-site (staff devices).